 New study abroad program to France gives insight to agricultural education and industry

-Abby Loesing, senior Agricultural Education, Leadership and Communications major, traveled to France on the maiden voyage of the agricultural education study abroad program.
+Abby Loesing, senior agricultural education (communication and leadership emphasis) major, traveled to France on the maiden voyage of the agricultural education study abroad program.

 A student poses for a photo in France.